-Teams choose to participate on either the Varsity or Junior Varsity (JV) course.
+Teams choose to participate on either the Advanced or Intermediate course.
 The two levels vary in physical demands due to course mileage and elevation intensity.
 Every team starts out on the same course.
-There will be a decision point on the trail where Varsity and JV will proceed on different routes.
+There will be a decision point on the trail where the Advanced and Intermediate will proceed on different routes.
 See below for course descriptions and maps.

 DAY ONE COURSE DESCRIPTION

-Teams will cross a field and descend a bank to begin their paddle of a 5.5 mile winding river segment with slow-moving current.
+Teams will cross a field and descend a small bank to begin their paddle on a 5.5 mile winding river segment with slow-moving current.
 Some sections of the river are very deep, but sand bars may surprise the unsuspecting.
-The fastest paddlers will be those who can read the river and steer to deeper water through bends.
+The fastest paddlers will be those who can read the river and steer to deeper water through the bends.
 This river travels through beautiful, undeveloped farm land, with Great Blue Herons often perched on the banks.
-Teams will need to take great care when passing other boats, paying attention to the trees overhanging the river, and the depth of the water.
 The paddle ends at the confluence of the Ellis and Androscoggin Rivers.

 Day One Elevation Profile